The Saints Are Coming: U2 and Green Day cover

-The song's lyrics about storms and drowning came back to light after the events of Hurricane Katrina.
-In September 2006, it was announced that U2 and Green Day were to record a cover version of the song for charitable purposes.
+In September 2006, it was announced that U2 and Green Day were to record a cover version of the song for charitable purposes following Hurricane Katrina.

 Release

 To coincide with the U2 and Green Day recording of the song, both bands performed it together live during the Monday Night Football Pregame show of the New Orleans Saints versus Atlanta Falcons game on 25 September 2006.
 This was the first game in the Louisiana Superdome since it was heavily damaged by Hurricane Katrina in August 2005.
 The live performance of the song was later sold online to benefit Music Rising, a charity created by U2's The Edge in order to bring instruments and music programs back to New Orleans.

-In the four-song set, U2 and Green Day performed "Wake Me Up When September Ends" followed by a medley of the American folk song "The House of the Rising Sun," Skids' "The Saints Are Coming", and U2's "Beautiful Day" as a seven-piece band, augmented by the Rebirth Brass Band, the New Birth Brass Band, Troy Andrews, and Big Sam Williams.
+In the four-song set, U2 and Green Day performed "Wake Me Up When September Ends" followed by a medley of the American folk song "The House of the Rising Sun", Skids' "The Saints Are Coming", and U2's "Beautiful Day" as a seven-piece band, augmented by the Rebirth Brass Band, the New Birth Brass Band, Troy Andrews, and Big Sam Williams.
 The lyrics of all four songs were customized by singers Billie Joe Armstrong and Bono to commemorate the trials, tribulations, and successes that faced the city over the past year.
 Punctuating the 68,000 fans' first season-ticket sellout of the Louisiana Superdome in its 31-year history, the New Orleans Saints beat the Atlanta Falcons 23–3.
 Since then, the song has been played at Saints home games before they take the field.
 The live version of "The Saints Are Coming" was immediately made available for download purchase at Real Rhapsody.

 The studio version of the song was released for digital download on 30 October 2006 and released as a CD single on 6 November 2006.
 The song also appears on the U2 compilation album U218 Singles, which was released on 20 November 2006.
 The song was played for the first time by U2 alone on the Pacific Leg of the Vertigo Tour in Brisbane, Australia, on 7 November 2006.
 The only performance of this song by Green Day alone was on 7 August 2009 when the band performed the song in New Orleans.
 Billie Joe Armstrong also ad-libbed lines from the song over the bass solo to Green Day hit single "Holiday" during some performances on their 21st Century Breakdown World Tour in the summer of 2010.